-If you have questions regarding the HSRs, please submit the questions via the Question and Answer Tool on QualityNet.
-So, we may best assist you, please follow the program and topic selections based on your question's topic.
-If you experience issues accessing your HSR from MFT or reviewing your HARP permissions, please contact the QualityNet Help Desk.

-That concludes my portion of the presentation.
-I would now like to pass the presentation to Sam Bounds.
-Thank you.
+If you have questions regarding the HSRs, please submit the questions via the question-and-answer tool on QualityNet.
+So that we may best assist you, please follow the program and topic selection based on your question's topic.
+If you experience issues accessing your HSR from the MFT, or are reviewing your HARP permissions, please contact the CCSQ Service Center.
+I would now like to pass the presentation over to Sam Bounds.
+Sam, the floor is yours.